General Admission Policies

 Leave of Absence

-Students who for legitimate reasons are unable to return to their program at the opening of any semester or who for acceptable reasons must discontinue their enrollment during the academic year must contact the Office of Student Affairs to complete the required paperwork before leaving the Health Sciences Center.
-Failure to complete the withdrawal process will result in a block on the student’s academic record.
+Students who for legitimate reasons are unable to return to their program at the opening of any semester or who for acceptable reasons must discontinue their enrollment during the academic year must officially withdraw from the institution.
+It is the responsibility of the student to read and understand the institution’s withdrawal and refund policies.

 Students with Disabilities

 The School of Allied Health Professions seeks to comply with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act by providing reasonable accommodations to students with documented disabilities.
-Students must register with the Office of Student Affairs to request disability-related accommodations, and are responsible for providing documentation of a disability.
+Students must register with the Office of Academic Affairs to request disability-related accommodations, and are responsible for providing documentation of a disability.
 Costs associated with documentation of a disability are the responsibility of the student.
-For further information, contact the Office of Student Affairs.

 Academic Progression Requirements